Jemeni11/TalesTrove/README.md

 2. Configure your preferences for each supported website.
 3. Use the "Download Links" section to export your saved links.

+## FAQ

+- **Why do you need my Archive username?**

+  Unlike other sites, Archive Of Our Own requires a username to access user-specific subscriptions (such as works, series, and authors).
+The extension needs to link to your account to retrieve this data.

+- **Why do I need to be logged in?**

+  You need to be logged in to your accounts on supported platforms because the extension interacts with personalized data—such as your favorites, followed stories, or subscriptions—which requires authentication to access.
+Without logging in, we can't fetch this data for you.

+- **Does this extension save/steal any of my data?**

+  Nope, this extension doesn’t collect, store, or share any of your data.
+We don’t send your info to third parties, and heck, we don’t even track telemetry.
+So if this crashes... well, (no ~~beta~~ data, we die like men!).

+  The only data this extension stores is what you save when you click "Download".
+Your saved links are only stored locally on your own computer—we don’t hoard or send that info anywhere.
+It’s all private, secure, and stays with you.

+  Additionally, this project is open source, so you can review the code yourself (or have someone who knows React and TypeScript take a look) to ensure we're staying true to our word.

 ## Development

 This project was built using the [Plasmo](https://docs.plasmo.com/) framework.